newnightcoder/100daysofcode/R1D90+91/LOG DAYS 90+91.md

 **what i did:**

 - i tried without success to access the json data to display it on my app : hotel.name etc.. does not work.
-- i'm struggling with the arrays of data...
+- i'm struggling with the arrays of data....

 **next:**